 Pallet conveyors are used for transporting pallets, and other heavy items like drums.
 There are several types, each of which serves a specific application.
 Pictured below is a chain-driven roller conveyor, this may look similar to the driven rollers mentioned above, however it is positively driven using chains and sprockets.

 To find out more about pallet conveyors, please see our pallet conveyor products page.

 What if I'm still not sure what type of conveyor I need?

-We manufacture conveyors as both standard, and also to customer specification.
-If you have seen something on our website that might be your ideal conveyor solution but you’re still not sure, get in touch and we can advise you on the best way forward.
+We are UK conveyor manufacturers of both standard, and also to customer specification.
+If you have seen something on our website that might be your ideal conveyor solution but you're still not sure, get in touch and we can advise you on the best way forward.

 You can contact us by phone on: 01482 363445

 Please complete the form below to send a message to our team.